ScrappleFace: Media coverage

 Ott's work has been quoted in The Washington Post, Sports Illustrated, The Kansas City Star, The Weekly Standard, Wired, OpinionJournal.com and the BBC website.
 ScrappleFace stories have also been quoted on radio by Rush Limbaugh, Glenn Beck, Roger Hedgecock, Michael Medved, Bill Bennett, and dozens of regional radio hosts as well as on CNN and MSNBC.
 At least two ScrappleFace stories have been passed around via email enough to become an urban myth and be debunked by Snopes.com.

-ScrappleFace is popular amongst conservative political bloggers, who frequently link to its items.
+ScrappleFace was popular amongst conservative political bloggers, who frequently linked to its items.

 SNN: ScrappleFace Network News

 Scott Ott began producing a video faux newscast on January 14, 2009 with the launch of SNN (ScrappleFace Network News).
 The first story was about the tax filing troubles of President Barack Obama's Treasury Secretary nominee Timothy Geithner.